NitroxNinja/orbiterAll/README.md

 # orbiterAll
-Open source files for various projects I do at my institution
+Open source files for various projects I do anywhere

 ## Features
 - Some articles/documents written in a blog-style manner, from cars that are driven by man and cars that drive themselves, to robots and some side projects